Akashsah312/ECE382/README.md

 ## Contributors

 I want you to help me make this the best Intro to Embedded course in existence!
-Send me a pull request and I'll add you to the list.
+Send me a pull request and I'll add you to the list.Anyone can send me a pull request.

 - [Todd Branchflower](https://github.com/toddbranch)
 - [Kevin Cooper](https://github.com/KevinCooper)